Call/Text: 603-953-3476

 contraindication to prenatal massage; however, a person will need to get the approval of their doctor

-and be prepared to check their sugars before taking part
+and be prepared to check their sugars before and after massage.

 Postpartum Massage